 Or let’s be real, simply because it’s just way more fun to shop for shoes and makeup.
 No matter, let dude shopping be the last of your holiday stressors!
 Here are a few fool-proof gift ideas for the special guy in your life — be him your husband, your dad, your brother, or your man friend.

 For the Sports Fanatic

 Sports lovers can be the easiest to shop for because there is just so much out there.
 For any Tiger Woods hopefuls, the new 12 oz.
 Hammered Gloss Cup ($20) from Siccups looks like a golf ball in cup form and holds a can of beer, cocktail or coffee, keeping it ice cold or piping hot for hours (if he’s a slow sipper).
-When it comes to sports gear, Fanatics.com is currently offering 65% off sitewide and has you covered with items from every team imaginable from college to the pros.
+When it comes to sports gear, Fanatics.com is a solid option.
 Standouts include the Woven Poly Tie ($23) and the Sterling Silver Logo Cufflinks ($100).
 Oh, and for the dedicated tailgater, a portable speaker is always a win — the Anker Soundcore 2 Portable Bluetooth Speaker ($40) is waterproof and boasts a 24-hour playtime, along with some solid reviews.
 Side note: I actually bought the Green Bay Packers tie (sorry, Jags fans) for my husband on his birthday — it’s high quality and he loves it!
 He also loves taking his 27-oz.
 Siccup to the gym, just sayin’.
 Can’t go wrong with any of these items!

 For the Guy Who Likes His Liquor